 If your sunflowers suddenly, without reason, begin to wilt and leaves turn yellow or develop a mottled pattern, you may have stem rot.

 Preventative measures are the best way to control stem rot.
-First, be sure the garden is clean and find the right spot in your garden where sunflowers will have good draining soil.
+First, be sure the garden is clean and find the right spot where sunflowers will have good draining soil.

 Sunflowers have so many uses in the garden –